Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (35.35/100) – as of September 2025Very low overall score with primary risks from severe storms, not seismic or flood events.
+Disaster RiskModerate (35.35 Score) – as of September 2025Very low overall risk score from FEMA, with no single dominant threat.

-Tax IncentivesYesDC-specific sales and use tax exemptions are available for equipment and energy.
+Tax IncentivesYesState-level sales and use tax exemptions on qualifying data center equipment and energy.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within South Bend as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via private network links to data centers in Chicago, which serves as the primary access hub for the region.
+Direct Cloud On-Ramps There are no direct cloud on-ramps within South Bend as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are achieved via dedicated network links to the primary interconnection hub in Chicago.

-Internet Exchange Points (IXPs) Public peering is not a feature of the South Bend market.
-The majority of network peering is conducted privately between carriers or routed through major internet exchanges in Chicago to optimize traffic flow and reduce latency.
+Internet Exchange Points (IXPs) Public peering is not a focus of the South Bend market.
+Most network interconnection is handled through private peering arrangements or by routing traffic through major exchange points in Chicago.

 Power Analysis